- Name: Fireball S.A.F.S. Space Type

-The Fireball was the Space versions of the iconic SAFS armor and played an important part in SF3D lore.
+The Fireball was the Space version of the iconic SAFS armor and played an important part in SF3D lore.

 First thing I noticed right away from the reissue Ma.K kit is the type of plastic used in the kit, which seems a bit more brittle compared to the high quality plastic used in the original SF3D kit.
 I originally though it was this kit only but when I was given another Nitto Ma.K kit it also had the same type of plastic.
 Keep in mind the kit is more than buildable but it is a noticeable difference and handles a little different than the SF3D kits.

 Fireball is a very straightforward build, and I did not experience any issues with fit or construction.
 The most difficult aspect of the kit is assembling the body halves.
 While gluing the parts is not difficult, it is getting the front seam out smoothed out without destroying the shape that can be difficult.
 Because of the plastic I also had to work with the joints carefully together as the parts kind of felt stiff when the joints should be free flowing.